teamharsh/codeyodha/README.md

 ## Overview

-This is project in which is made up by using HTML , CSS , JS .
+This is project in which is made up by using HTML , CSS , JS by TEAM-PARALLAX .

 ### Links